marctrem/usbarmory-wiki-fork/Secure-boot-(Mk-II).md

 ### Security information

 To address the [HABv4 security advisory](https://github.com/inversepath/usbarmory/blob/master/software/secure_boot/Security_Advisory-Ref_QBVR2017-0001.txt),
-the secure boot architecture is meant to work on i.MX6UL with Silicon Revision 1.2 or greater, implemented on Part Numbers (P/N) with revision "AB" or greater.
+the secure boot architecture is meant to work on i.MX6UL parts with Silicon Revision 1.2 or greater, implemented on Part Numbers (P/N) with revision "AB" or greater.

 To address the [U-Boot security advisory](https://github.com/inversepath/usbarmory/blob/master/software/secure_boot/Security_Advisory-Ref_IPVR2018-0001.txt), always ensure that all listed mitigations are implemented.